zh-ustc/zh-ustc.github.io/_pages/about.md

   - /about.html
 ---

-I’m Hao Zhang, or 章浩 (legal name).
-I graduated from <a href="https://www.ustc.edu.cn/">USTC</a> (2022: Bachelor of Engineering in CS, 2025: Master of Engineering in Data Science).
-Then I work at <a href="https://www.bytedance.com/">ByteDance</a>.
-My research and work focus on recommendation system.

 ## Educations

 - University of Science and Technology of China, School of Artificial Intelligence and Data Science, Master of Engineering in Data Science (2022~2025)
-- University of Science and Technology of China, School of Gifted Young, Bachelor of Engineering in Computer Science (2018~2022)
+- University of Science and Technology of China, School of Gifted Young, Bachelor of Engineering in Computer Science (2018 ~ 2022)

 Publications
 ------